DigitalExpart/PAKtIQ/LIVE_BACKEND_COMPLETE.md

 ### When Reminder Fires:
 1. Device shows notification at scheduled time
 2. User taps notification
-3. App opens to that specific pakt
+3. App opens to that specific Resolve
 4. User can update progress

 ---